Szymon Brzoska/The Style Stalker

 Curious to know more about this industry and the people who have defined it?
 While a quick scroll through Instagram might inform you of the most up-to-date trends and cool brands right now, the best way to dive deeper into fashion's rich history is to pick up one of the dozens of amazing books on the subject.
 But there are so many great fashion-related reads on the market right now that it can be hard to know which ones are absolutely essential.

-Before there were sites like Who What Wear, there was this book, which provides timeless style tips on everything from wedding to travel attire.
+Before there were sites like Who What Wear, there was this book, which provides timeless style tips on everything from a wedding to travel attire.

-Learn how the inimitable DVF went from life as a globetrotting princess to singlehandedly changing the way women dress (and empowering them, to boot).
+Learn how the inimitable DVF went from life as a globe-trotting princess to single-handedly changing the way women dress (and empowering them, to boot).

 Callahan unpacks the alternative fashion era that was the '90s by focusing on the most iconic personalities from that time.
 You'll never see any of them the same way!

 6. Elsa Schiaparelli: A Biography